MN-MTB/PyForks/docs/examples.rst

 Examples
 ========

 This is a collection of examples that show how to use the library.
 It does not cover every function, but it does cover the most common ones.
+The PyForks tests (``PyForks/_test/*.py``) can also provide you with details on how to use each function.
 The examples are broken down into three classes:

 - :class:`.Regions` - Trailforks regions.
 - :class:`.Trails`  - Trailforks region trails.
 - :class:`.Events`  - Events for a region/area.

 Regions
 -------